yatima1460/yatima1460.github.io/CV.md

 high-end Android phones like Samsung Gear compatible devices, I tackled challenges related to draw calls, pixel overdraw, mesh optimization, and benchmarking bottlenecks within projects.
 Also extending Unreal's Blueprints functionality using C++.

-### ITC Consulting

-Unity Engine Developer - 2016
+### 2015 - 2016

-I collaborated with a small team on a driving simulator project using Unity Engine, C#, and external libraries.
+I collaborated for a startup "ITC Consulting" with a small team on a driving simulator project using Unity Engine, C#, and external libraries.

 * Developed a high-performance C# library for real-time user action recording, storing them in a